vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## How to Install and Run the app

+I tested the installation process on Mac OS.
+Please note that although I've included instructions for Windows, I haven't tested on Windows.

 In this section you will be installing the requirements.
 You will also be downloading a model thats 3.3GB.
 You'll need to have a computer with approx. 8GB of RAM.
 You will also need to have a good internet connection.
 If you have one of the newer M series Macs with 16GB RAM, you will be fine.

 There's a few steps that you need to follow when first installing.
 Normally you only need to make sure Ollama is running, and then double-click a file to launch the app.